 Depending on their tech skills and experience, a Web Developer can expect to make between $65,000 and $75,000, with salaries as high as $90,000 not uncommon.

-The Web Development field is also expected to experience job growth of 13 percent by 2028, meaning that the demand for skilled Web Developers will only continue to increase.
+The web development services field is also expected to experience job growth of 13 percent by 2028, meaning that the demand for skilled Web Developers will only continue to increase.

 In today’s on-the-go, tech-heavy, and data-centric world, it is fair to assume that many of you reading this are doing so on a smartphone or tablet.
 That means that you are using mobile applications that allow you to read blogs, surf the Internet and take a look at the local coding bootcamps in your area.
 It also means that you are using the work of programming professionals who work in perhaps one of the most lucrative tech careers, Mobile App Development.